metacontroller/metacontroller/docs/src/contrib/build.md

 Since these tests verify end-to-end behavior, they require a fully-functioning Kubernetes cluster.
-Before running them, you should have `kubectl` in your PATH, and it should be configured to talk to a suitable, empty test cluster.
+Before running them, you should have `kubectl` in your PATH, and it should be configured to talk to a suitable, empty test cluster that has had the Metacontroller manifests applied.

 Then you can run the end-to-end tests against your cluster with the following: